Libby-K/Genetic-data-classification/README.md

-# Genitic-data-classification
-This project includes RNA seq data exploration , preprocessing and training of several classifiers with Bayesian hyperparameter tuning
+This Git repository features a project focused on classifying genetic data.
+The project encompasses exploration and preprocessing of RNA seq data, as well as training multiple classifiers using Bayesian hyperparameter tuning.
+Data exploration and preparation were conducted in a Jupyter notebook, while model training occurred in a PyCharm environment with a separate instance for each type of classifier.
+Evaluation of the models was based on accuracy scores for both the basic data and the metadata.